 Mary Beth Marrs

-Mary Beth Marrs oversees enrichment programs in the Trulaske College of Business and serves as Director of the Cornell Leadership Program and the Heartland Scholars Academy.
-She was on the business faculty at Idaho State University prior to returning to the MU College of Business in 2000 as a visiting professor.
+Mary Beth Marrs is an Associate Teaching Professor in the Management Department and oversees enrichment programs at the Robert J. Trulaske Sr. College of Business, University of Missouri - Columbia.
+She also serves as Director of the Cornell Leadership Program and the Heartland Scholars Academy.
+Mary Beth was on the business faculty at Idaho State University prior to returning to the MU College of Business in 2000 as a visiting professor.
 In July 2003, she was appointed assistant dean for undergraduate programs.
 At the beginning of 2007, her responsibilities were expanded to also include the college’s strategic initiatives.

 At MU, Mary Beth serves as the faculty advisor to Alpha Kappa Psi, the professional business fraternity, and provides leadership for the College of Business undergraduate enrichment programs, including the Cornell Leadership Program, Vasey Academy, and Heartland Scholars Academy.
 As Director of the Cornell Leadership Program, Mary Beth provides leadership development for high ability business students.
 In this role, she coordinates corporate trips to Wall Street, Chicago, Dallas, Denver, Nicaragua, Cuba, and Santiago, Chile.
 Currently, Mary Beth is focused on developing the Heartland Scholars Academy, which supports the unique needs of first generation college students, and refining the Vasey Academy, opening doors for underrepresented minorities through networking with alumni and partnering with corporations.
 Her primary teaching interests are operations management and organizational behavior.